 Skip the ice cubes and use frozen fruit for an extra blast of flavor when serving fruit punch, sangria, other alcoholic punches, and even virgin juice blends.
 And be sure to try this trick with still or sparkling water -- a few cubes of frozen fruit add a sly hint of sweetness.

-Lime bean purée with olives and shaved pecorino is a modern twist on an otherwise plain-Jane bean.
+Lima bean purée with olives and shaved pecorino is a modern twist on an otherwise plain-Jane bean.
 Dressed up with salty olives and shaved cheese, thawed lima beans run through a food processor turn into a tasty spread that serves as appetizer, sandwich filling, or dip.
-A recipe from Food & Wine uses baby limas, which are more tender than their full-grown counterparts.
+This recipe uses baby limas, which are more tender than their full-grown counterparts.

-A quick and easy recipe for raspberry vinaigrette from the blog Wellness Mama takes full advantage of the fruit's natural tartness.
-Blending raspberries with household staples like vinegar and olive oil yields a fragrant and savory sauce that can dress up salads, marinate meat, and brighten roast vegetables or boiled potatoes.
+A quick and easy recipe for raspberry vinaigrette takes full advantage of the fruit's natural tartness.
+Blending raspberries with household staples such as vinegar and olive oil yields a fragrant and savory sauce that can dress up salads, marinate meat, and brighten roast vegetables or boiled potatoes.

 Turning simple pancakes or waffles into something special is as easy as heating up some frozen fruit.
 Setting frozen berries in a hot pan helps them break down into a saucy consistency.
 Add sugar for extra sweetness, although the berries' natural flavor stands on its own alongside maple syrup.

 Rice may be the primary ingredient, but risotto is considered a sophisticated dish despite its humble origins and constituent parts.
 Vegetables often make an appearance for enhanced flavor and texture.
 Spring peas are a popular but pricey choice and may be hard to find in their fresh state.
 Follow the lead here and instead use the frozen variety in a risotto with parmesan and peas.